-With the lengthening of Augusta National's fifth hole by roughly 40 yards, pros weigh in on the changes after their practice rounds.
+With the lengthening of Augusta National's fifth hole by roughly 40 yards, pros weigh in on the changes during the 2019 Masters

 Pros Weigh In On Changes To Augusta’s 5th Hole

-Namely, the 5th hole has a new tee box.
-Sure it doesn’t sound like much, but when we acknowledge that 40 yards has been added to it and it was already one of the hardest holes on the course, we can all agree this will significantly change what the field hits into the massive green.
-As you can see from the picture below, the changes have had a dramatic effect on the surrounding area.
+Namely, the 5th hole had a new tee box.
+Sure it didn’t sound like much, but when we acknowledge that 40 yards had been added to it and it was already one of the hardest holes on the course, then we can all agree the difficulty went up a notch.
+As you can see from the picture below, the changes had a dramatic effect on the surrounding area.

-The hole, named ‘Magnolia’, and its new tee box will take it to 495 yards, making it the second-longest par-4 on the course, behind the 505-yard 11th.
+The hole, named ‘Magnolia’, and its new tee box took it to 495 yards, making it the second-longest par-4 on the course, behind the 505-yard 11th.
 Indeed many of the players last year had a lot to say on the changes and below we have included some of the best quotes.

 “5, it’s just long.
 The bunkers, they are still deep.
 You know, I think they are unplayable to get the ball to the green.
 You have to be very lucky and get a situation that you might be able to get to the front edge of the green, but you need to stay out of those bunkers.
 But it’s just really long.